steveam1/customer-churn-nlp/README.md

 - Long-range dependencies spanning multiple sentences
 - Focus on business-relevant phrases like "never coming back" or "highly recommend"

-This validates that the model captures linguistically meaningful patterns emphasized in course lectures on attention mechanisms.
+This validates that the model captures linguistically meaningful patterns.

 ### SHAP Explanations